DockBoss/Execution-API-Spec/spec/EthereumExecitonLayerAPISpec.md

 * [EGS-2] eth_getStorageAt **MUST**  error with code -32000 when the client does not have the state of the `block number` or `block tag` requested.
 * [EGS-3] eth_getStorageAt **MUST** return 0x00...0 when using `block tag` is uesed while syncing to the network.
 * [EGS-4] eth_getStorageAt **MUST** error with code -32000 when using `block number` while syncing to the network.
-* ^ I would like to test what happens when you use `block number` while syncing, but during the late stages.
-  * I think it might actually return the correct results, but I can't test this ATM because I don't have enough storage space
-  * I can try with sepolia, but it's down ATM and it syncs so fast it might be hard to test, but I will when back up
 ## eth_getTransactionCount
 * [EGTC-1] eth_getTransactionCount **MUST** return the nonce of the account with the given `address` has made at the block requested by the `defaultBlockParameter`.
 * [EGTC-2] eth_getTransactionCount **MUST** error with code -32000 when using a block hash for the `defaultBlockParameter` that does not correspond to a block.